joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/01/05/us/politics/trump-georgia-race.html?searchResultPosition=1

 **‘This Vote Matters More Than Anything’: Ballots Are Cast in High-Stakes Runoffs**\
-`The stakes were clear: Theis vote could help set the country’s direction for the next two years.
+`The stakes were clear: This vote could help set the country’s direction for the next two years.
 Some wanted a Senate that would back Joe Biden.
 Others sought a “balance of power.”`\
 https://nytimes.com/2021/01/05/us/politics/georgia-runoff-election-voters.html?searchResultPosition=2

 **Republicans Plan to Force at Least Three Votes to Invalidate Biden’s Election**\